matta-research-group/QCflow/docs/getting_started.rst

 Basic Usage
 -----------

-Example usage can be found in our
+Example usage can be found in our notebooks and python script `examples <https://github.com/matta-research-group/QCflow/Examples>`_.

 Contributing